7frank/ai-ui-playground/tools/svelte-ai-gateway/README.md

     - rate limit the endpoints if user has exceeded the token limit of their key
 - configure at least one extra LLM
     - e.g. localai in a separate container
+- we probably want to be opaque when returning the data from openai
+    - simply return the raw data without any changes
+    - what do we do about other endpoints? e.g. does localai set the token count too?

 ## Developing